jungdu/rtc-socket-connector-server/README.md

 ```

 ### 3. Start the server
-Your server is ready to get socket messages to use WebRTC from client.
+Your server is ready to get socket messages from clients.
-Client will send socket messages to connect to another client.
+Clients will send socket messages to connect to another clients.